Signed in as:

 As a lesbian, neurodivergent parent who has embraced a non-traditional life and left a high-control religion, I understand the challenges and rewards of living authentically.
 My experiences allow me to support you with compassion and courage as you navigate the changes you seek in your own life.

-During my time there, I was honored to receive accolades like Support Employee of the Year and Leader of the Year, but the real rewards came from watching students find their voices and use them.
-I’ll never forget leading a group of student activists advocating for gun safety and even taking their efforts to a meeting with Senator Kaine.
-It was a testament to the power of young people and what happens when they’re given the space to lead.
+I was honored to earn accolades like Support Employee of the Year and Leader of the Year, but the real victories came from watching those students find their voices, stand up for what mattered to them, and make real change.
+One of the moments that still sticks with me is leading a group of student activists advocating for gun safety, even taking their message to Senator Kaine.
+Watching young people take control of their future like that reminded me of the power we ignore when we don’t listen to the next generation.

 I reside and practice on stolen land that belongs to the Piscataway and Manahoac peoples.
 Learn more about this land and to learn about the land you live on.
 Please consider how you can support the first stewards of this land.